NCIP/cacis/pcoplugin/ReadMe.txt

-This project is a tolven plugin that will be used to call the Semantic Adapter (not yet implemented).
-Currently, pcoplugin contains a single rule to load a patient into the patient list when a patient Trim is loaded.
+This project is a tolven plugin that contains a rule that will call the semantic adapter when a patient Trim is loaded into Tolven.

 Build and Deploy Instructions
 ==========================================================